CasperSchippers/pymeasure/docs/dev/adding_instruments/instrument.rst

     ...     print('Idle')
     ... else:
     ...     print(current_mode)
-    ...     print(f'Mode value: {current_mode}')
+    ...     print(f'Mode value: {current_mode.value}')
     ...
     InstrMode.HEATING
     Mode value: 1

-:code:`IntFlag` has the added benefit that it supports bitwise operators and combinations, and as such is a good fit for status bitmasks or error codes that can represent multiple values:
+:code:`(int, Flag)` has the added benefit that it supports bitwise operators and combinations, and as such is a good fit for status bitmasks or error codes that can represent multiple values:

 .. doctest::

-    >>> from enum import IntFlag
+    >>> from enum import Flag
-    >>> class ErrorCode(IntFlag):
+    >>> class ErrorCode(int, Flag):
     ...
 TEMP_OUT_OF_RANGE = 8
     ...
 TEMPSENSOR_FAILURE = 4
     ...
 COOLER_FAILURE = 2